Chronology of Major SMCRA-Related Events

 December 20, 2006

-The SMCRA Amendments Act of 2006 substantially overhauls the AML reclamation program by, among other things, extending reclamation fee collection for 14 years at incrementally reduced rates, requiring Treasury payments to certified states and tribes in lieu of payments from the AML fund, providing a permanent appropriation for disbursements from the AML fund, and requiring allocation of disbursements from the AML fund on the basis of historic coal production.
+The SMCRA Amendments Act of 2006 substantially overhauls the AML reclamation program by, among other things, extending reclamation fee collection through September 30, 2021, at incrementally reduced rates, requiring Treasury payments to certified states and tribes in lieu of payments from the AML Fund, providing a permanent appropriation for disbursements from the AML Fund, and requiring allocation of disbursements from the AML Fund on the basis of historic coal production.
 The law greatly increased the funds available for reclamation of AML problems and the flexibility that states and tribes have in using those funds.

 The law also amended SMCRA to allow Indian tribes to achieve primacy for the regulation of all or part of surface coal mining operations conducted on reservation lands.